Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Story.md

 ## Outline

 Story begins as the main cast is separated.
 Walker wakes up next to a forest pond, and goes looking for the party.
 Different party members are slowly discovered, as the situation clears up.
 Main cast personalities and goals are established during this section.
 Main cast was separated as a result of a robbery attempt gone awry.
 The main cast are bandits, looking to make a living in a fictional wild west.
 The larger area (state?) that they inhabit is called Santa Rose, and their band has gained infamy through their misdeeds, and so have gained the nickname "Pistoleros of Santa Rose".

 As the situation clears, the party decides to head to the closest village for rest and supplies.
 The party finds their wagon and starts the treck to the village.
 On the way there, there is an idea of a train robbery.
 Some character moments on the way too.

 At the village the crew decides to do the train robbery, but there needs to be a lot of preparation.
 They will need gold to pay for the safe cracking equipment, an explosive expert and special explosives to blow up the tracks and strong oxen to pull the haul.
 They agree to first get the gold through a bank robbery.
 For that, they need money for weapons, horses and other equipment.
 It's suggested that they gather plants and herbs for money, as well as doing quests for various folks.

 After the weapons and equipment is acquired, the bank robbery commences.
 The robbery goes well, until Walker gets greedy and tries to steal additional valuables.
 In the end, Gwyneth is captured, but the rest escape with the gold.

-Afterwards, the crew sets out to free Gwyneth. {indian mc} is a key character for motivating the rescue.
+Afterwards, the crew sets out to free Gwyneth.
+Aiyana is a key character for motivating the rescue.
 For the rescue, they need the special explosives for blowing up both the jail and the train.
 The explosives are expensive, so they need even more gold.
 There is a gold rush in a nearby region, which is the perfect opportunity for the crew.

-During the gold rush there are fights with the other prospectors. {indian mc} jumps into every opportunity presented during the quest.
+During the gold rush there are fights with the other prospectors.
+Aiyana jumps into every opportunity presented during the quest.

 Once the expensive explosives are bought, Gwyneths execution is on the next sunrise.
-The crew frees Gwyneth, but Walker shies away from a gunfight that {indian mc} initiated, which causes {indian mc} to be injured/killed.
-(If injured, {indian mc} can't move well anymore.)
+The crew frees Gwyneth, but Walker shies away from a gunfight that Aiyana initiated, which causes Aiyana to be injured/killed.
+(If injured, Aiyana can't move well anymore.)

 Next, the party sets out to find animals strong enough to haul the valuables from the train to safety.
 They hear of a caravan route going over the mountains.
 In a nearby town, they manage to strike a deal to escort a caravan through a dangerous route in exchange for the oxen that drag the caravan.

 During the the trip, they are confronted with some natives.
 They will not let them pass through their holy land.
 Eventually, Manuel manages to befriend some of the Indians and gets the crew to throw a party with the natives.
 The Indians agree to let the caravan through.
 However, Walker gets too drunk and accidentally vandalizes the tribes totem pole.
 The caravan escapes just barely.

 After the caravan trip the party only needs an explosive expert to handle the explosives.
 Eventually, they hear of a ghost town prospector hermit, who's been trying to find gold in an abandoned town for years.
 They go meet the prospector, but the hermit is unwilling to help or even engage the crew.
 Morrison is empathetic to the lonely hermit and insists that they try to help him.

 The crew finds some poker cheaters in a nearby towns saloon.
 After some poker games (that the crew loses), there is a fast draw against the cheaters.
 The poker cheaters also cheat in the fast draw.
 The prospector town hermit saves the crew however, as he was getting his mineral samples inspected.
 The cheaters flee town, and the crew starts a dialog with the prospector.

 Powell wants to see the ghost town lively again.
 Eventually, the poker cheaters return bringing news of Powell having stolen cattle.
 A mob sets out to lynch Powell, but Morrison manages to convince the crowd to settle down.
 Eventually, the villagers decide to spend a night in the ghost town.

 Once the villagers are spending the night in the ghost town, the poker cheaters try to spook the merriment in the saloon.
 The crew spoils the spooky attempt by making fun of the poker cheaters.
 Next morning the villagers consider repopulating the ghost town.
 Walker somehow manages to screw things up, discouraging the villagers from resettling.
 Morrison feels dejected because of this, and won't participate in the train robbery.
 Powell, however, feels gratitude for the night of merriment, and agrees to help with the train robbery.

 All is said and done, now it is time for the train robbery.
 The crew whitled down to fewer members, all has to be set up first.
 With setting up each part of the plan, there are more cracks in the relationship of Walker and the rest of the gang.

 Train robbery arc here.

 The final scene has Walker walk, mortally wounded, in the wreckage of the destroyed train.
 His crew, friends, lie dead on the ground.
 None of the valuables can be reclaimed now.
 Walker lies down for the last time, lights a cigaret, and reflects.
 "I didn't deserve this life...
 But at least I lived it."
 Walker lies dead on the ground as the sun sets.
 From the horizon, vultures appear.
 They circle around Walker, and finally lift him up to the air from his shoulders.
 The vultures carry Walker to the sunset, and beyond.
 Story ends with the sun setting and tumbleweeds rolling across the prairie.

 ## Ideas